e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 After successful login, you can close a browser and continue working with eWizard CLI:
 ![An image](../media/images/ewizard-cli.png)

-And now we need to create a presentation, i.e. files and folders for presentation and it's components. eWizard CLI provides the `wiz init` command which makes this manual work an automatized one.
-Let's execute this command in the same folder
+Now we need to create a presentation, i.e. files and folders for presentation and its components. eWizard CLI provides the `wiz init` command which makes this manual work an automatized one.
+Let's execute this command in the same folder to initialize our first project:

 `wiz init`

 We will be asked some additional questions about settings of the project: template you want to use (email, edetailer, survey or component), usage of ESLing, description, name and author of the project.
 Let's choose project type `edetailer` and all other settings leave by default.
 In result we will get a presentation with one chapter - `main` and one slide `cobalt`.

 After initializing a presentation we can get familiar with the folder structure.
 Let's open a folder with a presentation in any IDE you want.
-The folder structure should look the same:
+The folder structure should look like the following:

 ![An image](../media/images/structure.png)

 As you see, the `wiz init` command has created a few folders in the root of your presentation and a lot more inside them.
-We wil look into all of them in details in the next articles.
+We will look into all of them in details in the next articles.

 Congratulations, you created a one-slide presentation!
 Read on to find out more about the content development.

 ## Project running

 To see how the presentation looks in a browser run the `wiz dev --watch` command in console.
 It will continuously build project source files, so we will be able to see the changes in browser without refreshing browser page.
-After that you should open the folder with a project using any local seerver you want: nginx, apache, e.t.c
+After that you should open the folder with a project using any local server you want: nginx, apache, e.t.c

 ## Adding basic html content and styles

 Now let's go back to the text editor and open index.vue file (the first slide), which you can find in the `slides/default` folder.
 As you can see, it is a simple .vue file.
-You can notice that we already have some content on the slide, it is automatically added in the <wiz-text :text="$t('text')"></wiz-text> tag, which is placed inside <template></template> tag.
+You can notice that we already have some content on the slide, it is automatically added to the <wiz-text :text="$t('text')"></wiz-text> tag, which is placed inside <template></template> tag.
 Note that <template></template> is a tag where all the slide content should be placed, this tag should be the only one in the file and could not be removed.

 Let's slightly change the greeting text to check editability of our presentation.
 For such purpose, we should change value of `text` property to "Hello World", for example.
-After that we should run `wiz dev` which will build our presentation files, so we can check the changes in browser.
-Do not forget, that you should open your presentation under some local server such as nginx, apache, e.t.c.
+After that we should run `wiz dev` command, which will build our presentation files, so we can check the changes in browser.
 In browser the slide should look as the following:

 ![Image](../media/images/hello-world.png)